88-degrees/Book-of-Changes/appendix01s1.md

 1. In (the trigrams composing) [**Dà Xù ䷙**](e5a4a7e89384daxu.md) we have (the attributes) of the greatest strength and of substantial solidity, which emit a brilliant light; and indicate a daily renewal of his virtue (by the subject of it).

-2. The strong line is in the highest place, and suggests the value set on talents and virtue; there is power (in the upper trigram) to keep the strongest in restraint: -- all this shows 'the great correctness' (required in the hexagram).
+2. The strong line is in the highest place, and suggests the value set on talents and virtue; there is power (in the upper trigram **☶**) to keep the strongest in restraint: -- all this shows 'the great correctness' (required in the hexagram).

 3. 'The good fortune attached to the subject's not seeking to enjoy his revenues in his own family' shows how talents and virtue are nourished.

 ###### p.
 235

-4. 'It will be advantageous to cross the great stream:' -- (the fifth line, representing the ruler,) is responded to by (the second, the central line of [**Qián ䷀**](./e4b9beqian.md), representing) Heaven.
+4. 'It will be advantageous to cross the great stream:' -- (the fifth line, representing the ruler,) is responded to by (the second, the central line of **Qián ☰**, representing) Heaven.

 <a name="fr_151"></a>[XXVII](#fn_151).